tylerriccio33/drift-scope/README.md

-`ddrift` analyzes the differences between data sources, i.e. how much has dataset a drifted from dataset b.
+`drift-scope` analyzes the differences between data sources, i.e. how much has dataset a drifted from dataset b.
 The framework is engine agnostic.
 Each  engine is required to comply with simple abstract protocols in order to enable the standard reporting.

 Engines Supported:
-- DuckDB
 - Postgres

-Engines to be Supported:
-- Narwhals dispatches
+- Anything dispatchable to Narwhals

-Install with `pip install ddrift` or (prefferebly) `uv pip install ddrift`
+Install with `uv pip install drift-scope`

 ## Usage